How to register and ride an e-bike

 • Certificate of conformity

-• Your ID (passport or Foreign Permanent Resident ID Card)
+• A valid ID, such as a passport or Foreign Permanent Resident ID Card

 3.gif

-• E-bikes must use bicycle lanes.
+• E-bikes must use non-motor vehicle lanes.
 Riding on sidewalks is prohibited.

-• Riders must be at least 16 years old.
-An e-bike may carry one passenger under 12 years old, and if the passenger is under 6 years old, a fixed child seat is required.
+• E-bike riders must be at least 16 years old.
+An e-bike may carry one passenger under 12 years old, and if the passenger is under 6 years old, a fixed child seat is mandatory.

 Related stories